sushant-2308/CryptoX/README.md

-# Cryptocurrency Price Monitoring Application
+# CryptoX - Cryptocurrency Price Monitoring Application

 This is a full-stack web application developed to monitor real-time changes in cryptocurrency prices.
 It provides a user-friendly interface with live updates and incorporates TradingView charts to provide detailed technical analysis of the cryptocurrency market.
 The application is built using Node.js for the backend, which serves a REST API, and React for the frontend.